Kyrgios faces Djokovic chasing 'tennis immortality'

 That will not be an issue for Kyrgios, says fellow Australian Todd Woodbridge, a 16-time Grand Slam doubles champion and BBC commentator at Wimbledon.

-"He knows he's the underdog but he also has massive confidence in his ability to beat the top guys," he said.
+"He knows he's the underdog, but he also has massive confidence in his ability to beat the top guys," he said.

 "He knows that he's one of the only guys that can do it.
 That's what he'll take into this match.
 He plays better with that mindset of, 'yes, underdog, but I'm better.
 I can beat you and I know you're rattled by me'.
 That's exactly the mindset that I think he'll bring."